snehilvj/dmc-docs/docs/dash4/dash4_components.md

 }
 ```

-This is sufficient for apps that only use light mode.

-### Light and Dark Mode
+### Dark Mode Support

+Dash 4 components do not include built-in dark mode support.
+You can enable light and dark mode by mapping Dash CSS
-For apps with light and dark mode, map Dash CSS variables to Mantine theme variables.
+variables to Mantine theme variables.

 Add the following CSS to `assets/`:

 ```css
 .dmc {